travelperk/devops-assessment/README.md

 ## Important Notes

-  * We recommend you to try to run the application dockerized locally on your computer before starting the first task.
+  * We recommend to try to run the application dockerized locally on your computer before starting the first task.
   * When doing the CI/CD part: DON'T CREATE PULL REQUEST ON THE ORIGINAL REPOSITORY.
     This is the default behavior in GitHub and it will expose your work to others!